DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 navigation: 20
 right_column:
   ctas:
-    - title: Get support from a teacher training adviser
+    - title: Get support
       text: |
-       If you're not sure which would be the best way to train for you, you can get personalised support from a teacher training adviser.
+       Unsure about the best route for you?
+A teacher training adviser can help.
-      link_text: "Get a Teaching Training Adviser"
+      link_text: "Get a teaching training adviser"
       link_target: "/tta-service"
       icon: "icon-person"
       hide_on_mobile: Yes